JiriAlbrecht/Delete-Old-Profiles/README.md

-Delete profiles unused for more than 60 days
+Delete profiles unused for more than 60 days.
+Run PowerShell as administrator